JunZheng007/csc336-proj2/readme.md

 Here will show you how to use the php file.

-You can test it on http://www-cs.ccny.cuny.edu/~zhen1363/proj0/proj2.php
+You can test it on http://www-cs.ccny.cuny.edu/~zhen1363/csc336-proj2/proj2_menu.php

-## Database Area

-- On the top of the page, you will see 7 table, They are CD, Producer, Produced, Supplier, Supplied, Customer, and VIP.

-- THey will change when you Add Producer, Add CD, OR Borrow CD.

 ## Add Producer